 Shop with Cash for the Holiday Season

-Make Sure You Shop with a List
+Shop with a List to Avoid Overspending

 Can You Really Afford That Holiday Party?

 Ask everyone to bring a unisex gift under $10, and pick names from a hat to give a gift at the party.
-Here I have created at least 3 ways to save money during the holiday season.
+Here I have created at least three ways to save money during the holiday season.

 Why Holiday Gifts Don’t Always Cost Money

-Your Holiday Budget Does Not Have to be Complicated
+A Holiday Budget Does Not Have to be Complicated

-But, be careful, that experience is alluring.
+But be careful; that experience is alluring.
 But you can keep your head on straight as long as you realize that the atmosphere is designed to make you spend all the money in your pocket and on your credit card.

 You can re-arrange your monthly spending to include enough gift money for the holidays.
-Cut back on something you don’t need to buy or do for the next few months, that you have done on a regular basis.
+Cut back on something you don’t need to buy or do for the next few months that you have done on a regular basis.